TOAST-DOCS/Gamebase/zh/unity-logger.md

-## Game > Gamebase > Unity SDK使用指南 > Logger
+## Game > Gamebase > Unity Developer's Guide > Logger

-下面将了解在Unity中使用TOAST Logger SDK的方法。
+Here, we will explain how to use NHN Cloud Logger SDK in Unity.

 ### Initialize
-利用从Log & Crash Search获得的AppKey对TOAST Logger SDK进行初始化。
+Initializes NHN Cloud Logger SDK using the AppKey issued via Log & Crash Search.

 **API**